-If left unchecked, by 2050, annual HFC emissions could be equivalent to 12% of annual CO2 emissions under a business-as-usual (BAU) scenario, and up to 71% of annual CO2 emissions under the Intergovernmental Panel on Climate Change's (IPCC) strongest mitigation scenario.
-29 Such uncontrolled growth in HFCs would cancel much of the climate benefit achievable under an aggressive CO2 450 ppm mitigation scenario.
-See Figure 3.
+If left unchecked, by 2050, annual HFC emissions could be equivalent to 12% of annual CO2 emissions under a business-as-usual (BAU) scenario, and up to 71% of annual CO2 emissions under the Intergovernmental Panel on Climate Change's (IPCC) strongest mitigation scenario.33 Such uncontrolled growth in HFCs would cancel much of the climate benefit achievable under

-In addition to direct emissions, by 2050, the unchecked growth of HFC production and use will also produce between 39-64 GtCO2-eq of HFCs trapped in millions of refrigerators, air conditioners, and other cooling equipment, as well as in chemical stockpiles and foams, collectively known as "HFC banks."
-These HFCs banks will slowly emit their stored HFCs over a few decades, further contributing to global warming.
-31
+In addition to direct emissions, by 2050, the unchecked growth of HFC production and use would also produce between 39-64 Gt CO2-eq of HFCs trapped in millions of refrigerators, air conditioners, and other cooling equipment as well as in chemical stockpiles and foams, collectively known as "HFC banks."
+These HFCs banks slowly emit their stored HFCs over a few decades, further contributing to global warming, although greater efforts could be made to recover and destroy them at product end-of-life.